samsheffield/Unreal_Engine_Workshop/docs/week7.md

 Unreal's Documentation on the Landscape Editing Mode can be found [here](https://docs.unrealengine.com/5.4/en-US/editing-landscapes-in-unreal-engine/)

 ### How to access the tools
-The Layout Mode tools can be accessed from the Modes dropdown menu in the Toolbar.
+The Landscape Mode tools can be accessed from the Modes dropdown menu in the Toolbar.

 ### Landscape Editor's Modes
 There are three modes to the Landscape tools: